pbartela/tour-planner/.ai/auth-spec.md

 -   **`LoginForm.tsx` (New, React Component)**
     -   **Location:** `src/components/auth/LoginForm.tsx`
-    -   **Description:** A form with an email input field and a "Send Magic Link" button.
+    -   **Description:** A form with an email input field and a button with text like `t('auth.login.sendMagicLink')`.
     -   **Responsibilities:**
         -   Manage form state (email value).
         -   Client-side validation for the email format.
         -   Display validation errors.
         -   On submit, call the `POST /api/auth/signin` endpoint.
-        -   Display success (e.g., "Check your email for the login link.") or error messages from the API.
+        -   Display success (e.g., using a translation key like `t('auth.login.successMessage')`) or error messages from the API.

 -   **`RegisterForm.tsx` (New, React Component)**
     -   **Location:** `src/components/auth/RegisterForm.tsx`
-    -   **Description:** A form with an email input field and a "Continue" button.
+    -   **Description:** A form with an email input field and a button with text like `t('auth.register.continue')`.
     -   **Responsibilities:**
         -   Manage form state (email value).
         -   Client-side validation for the email format.
         -   Display validation errors.
         -   On submit, call the `POST /api/auth/signup` endpoint.
-        -   Display a success message (e.g., "Check your email to continue registration.").
+        -   Display a success message (e.g., using a translation key like `t('auth.register.successMessage')`).

 -   **`CompleteRegistrationForm.tsx` (New, React Component)**
     -   **Location:** `src/components/auth/CompleteRegistrationForm.tsx`
-    -   **Description:** A form with a username input and a "Complete Registration" button.
+    -   **Description:** A form with a username input and a button with text like `t('auth.completeRegistration.submit')`.
 Displayed after a new user clicks their magic link.
     -   **Responsibilities:**
         -   Manage form state (username).
         -   Client-side validation for username format.